How I Choose the Best Food For My Dachshunds (and Which Ones I Like)

 Hound & Gatos was awarded, “The Most Trusted Pet Foods” by TruthAboutPetFood.com 2014, 2015, 2016, and 2017.”
 It was also included on the Whole Dog Journal approved canned foods list for 4 years.

-It’s a pate style grain free canned food that’s a complete meal for all life stages.
+It’s a pate style grain free canned food that’s a complete meal for all life stages and comes in six different flavors.

-Instinct Ultimate Protein is a grain free pate style canned dog food that’s a complete & balanced nutrition from real ingredients to support your dog’s health from puppy to senior.
+Instinct wet dog food is a grain free pate style canned dog food that’s a complete & balanced nutrition from real ingredients to support your dog’s health from puppy to senior.

 The meats used in the food are “responsibly sourced” and the food is at least 95% protein (more for some flavors).